kwame-y/PCBCard/JOURNAL.md

 Because it’s a dedicated tag, it features an I2C interface (`SDA` and `SCL`) that shares the exact same data wires as my heart rate sensor, saving valuable pins on the ATtiny85 (from what I understand).Another cool aspect is that it has a `VOUT` energy-harvesting pin and an `FD` (Field Detect) pin that signals the ATtiny85 the exact moment a smartphone interacts with the card's magnetic field (opens doors to some other ideas i could implement).

-I plan to design the visual desgin in Affinity, export it, and import the line art directly into KiCad's silkscreen layer.
+I plan to design the silkscreen export it, and import the line art directly into KiCad's silkscreen layer.
 I also want to wrap a custom 4-turn copper loop antenna around the entire outer edge of the card to act as the NFC receiver, while styling the internal copper traces to look like spider webs radiating out from the ATtiny85 brain.

 Time Spent: **~2.75 hours**